Empire Orders found in Pictures

 11. The Iljinhoe was a pro-Japanese organization in Korea formed on August 8, 1904.
 With the failure of Korea’s isolationism, the Iljinhoe felt that Korea could not develop on its own, and demanded a merger with the Japanese Empire.

-12. 30 million won was a considerable amount of money.
-When the Korean Empire collapsed, its government was bankrupt and had a debt of roughly 13 million won.
-The 1909 total expenditure budget, in place at the time of annexation, was 51 million won.
+13. 30 million (Korean) Yen a considerable amount of money.
+When the Korean Empire collapsed, its government was bankrupt and had a debt of roughly 13 million (Korean) Yen.
+The 1909 total expenditure budget, in place at the time of annexation, was 51 million (Korean) Yen.